outovhush/revops-portfolio/README.md

 ### Trigger-Based AI Prospecting Agent

-__Objective:__ Shift from a volume-based outreach model to a highly targeted, intent-driven outbound sales motion that drmatically increases quality replies and allows sales representatives to focus on high-value human interactions.
+__Objective:__ Shift from a volume-based outreach model to a highly targeted, intent-driven outbound sales motion that sharply raises the quality replies and allows sales representatives to focus on high-value human interactions.

 __Skills:__ LLM's, Agentic solutions, API's, Python